History & Overview Annual Report President's Pages Center News Community Affairs

 • Immunostimulation

-• Mechanism of Action
+Mechanism of Action

-Ginsenosides are thought responsible for American ginseng's activity, although the exact mechanism of action is unknown.
-American ginseng lowers serum glucose and may affect carbohydrate metabolism (2) (6).
+Ginsenosides are thought responsible for American ginseng’s activity, although the exact mechanism of action is unknown.
 Related species, such as Panax ginseng, have been the focus of most laboratory and clinical research.
-Experiments using extracts from these species indicate that ginsenosides stimulate and inhibit the CNS (4).
+Experiments using extracts from these species indicate that ginsenosides stimulate and inhibit the central nervous system (4).
 The extracts also stimulate TNF alpha production by alveolar macrophages (10).
-The Rg1 ginsenoside is associated with improvements in humoral and cell-mediated immune response and increases in T helper cells, T lymphocytes, and NK cells in mice (5).
-Anticancer activity has been shown in vitro for several ginsenosides (3).
-Ginseng's antagonistic effect on warfarin is not due to vitamin K (11).

 Contraindications

-Breast cancer patients should use this product with caution as ginseng may stimulate the growth of breast cancer cells (9).
+Breast cancer patients should use this product with caution as American ginseng may stimulate the growth of breast cancer cells (9).

 Herb-Drug Interactions

-Lab Interactions
+Herb Lab Interactions

 References